kframework/X86-64-semantics/docs/draft.md

    in recovering that attribute.

 Another approach is to start with the source code, lets call it version 1,  and strip off a particular attribute (like type information) to get version 2.
-Now version 2 is very different from the decompiled binary
+Now version 2 is very different from the decompiled binary as the later has the runtime process stack explicit, whereas the source code that is abstracted away.

-For that we need not to implemnent the analysis like type/variable recovery in the first place, but we can start with the source code and start omitting the attributes one at a time.
-We have the Mcsema output to guide us how the code will look like (not exactly because the mcsema code has all the attributes pruned away).

-With the metrics identified we can think about implementing our own implementation of attribute generation and compare.
+Other appraoch to start with the decompied IR (like the once McSema produces), let call it version 1, and use the debug info to add a particular attribute to get version 2.
+Now version 1 and 2 are a good candidate to check the affect of the attribute on a client.

+#### Challenges
+- To propagate the debug info from the binary to the decompiled IR.